Lumi-supercomputer/lumi-userguide/docs/software/index.md

     You can bring a [Singularity/Apptainer software container][singularity-container] and run it using the [Singularity container runtime][singularity-jobs] provided by LUMI.

-- Use the [Tykky installation wrapper][contwrapper]
+- Use the [LUMI container wrapper][contwrapper]

-    The Tykky installation wrapper is a piece of software developed at CSC which wraps software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.
+    The LUMI container wrapper is a piece of software developed at CSC which wraps software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.